-Term of appointment: May 2013-March 2021
+Term of appointment: March 2013-March 2021

 Mr. Burnett is president of Doug Burnett and Associates, a consulting firm for major defense contractors.
 He was appointed to a four-year term to an at-large seat on the Governing Board on May 21, 2013.
+He was elected chairman for a second year-long term on Nov.
+10, 2020.
 Mr. Burnett is a retired major general with the Florida National Guard, having served during his 47-year tenure as a tactical fighter and airline pilot, technical and personnel program manager, and a commanding officer.
 A native of Jacksonville, Fla., Mr. Burnett held several key positions with the Florida National Guard, including Chief of Safety, Group Operations Officer, Director of Operations, Chief of Staff, Assistant Adjutant/Air and Adjutant General.
 As Adjutant General, he had responsibility for more than 12,000 soldiers and airmen who were engaged in combat operations in Afghanistan, Iraq and elsewhere, as well as responding to hurricanes, wildfires and other major natural disasters.
 Mr. Burnett served on the Reserve Forces Policy Board, an advisory board to the Secretary of Defense, and was Chairman of the National Guard Domestic Operations Advisory Committee.
 In addition to his military career, Mr. Burnett was a commercial pilot for Pan American World Airways and National Airlines.
 He earned a degree in Business Administration from the University of Southern Mississippi.
 He is a graduate of the USAF Command and General Staff College and the USAF Air War College.
 Mr. Burnett is past president of the National Guard Officers Association of Florida and has served two terms as a member of the Board of Directors of the National Guard Association of the United States.
 Mr. Burnett currently serves on the Advisory Board of the Air National Guard, U.S.

 Term of appointment: March 2017-March 2021

 Ms. Dolan is Director of Community Affairs and Government Relations for Waste Pro of Florida, Inc., central Florida, which includes Volusia, Seminole, Orange and Flagler counties.
 She was appointed to an at-large seat on the Governing Board on March 31, 2017, for a four-year term by Gov. Rick Scott.
+She was elected the board’s secretary on Nov.
+10, 2020.
 A native Floridian, she was born in Miami and raised in the Daytona/Port Orange area.
 Prior to her current position at Waste Pro, she spent 25 years as a litigation paralegal in the east and central Florida areas.
 Ms. Dolan is very active in the region, working with community leaders to promote charitable events and organizations in the community.
 Her community affiliations and work include 2017 President Deland Area Chamber of Commerce, Seminole County Republican State Committeewoman, Board of Directors for the Seminole County Regional Chamber of Commerce, Seminole County Parks and Preservation Advisory Committee, Board Member PARCs Foundation (Seminole County), Seminole County Value Adjustment Board, Lake Mary Rotary Club, and Seminole County Boy Scout Golden Eagle Dinner Sponsorship Committee.
 She also previously has been involved in Boys and Girls Club of Volusia/Flagler (Board Member 2013–2016), Leadership Seminole Class 20, Leadership Winter Park Class 24, Leadership West Volusia Graduate 2014, Leadership Ormond Beach Graduate Class XII and the South Seminole Hospital Women’s Advisory Council.

-Term of appointment: June 2017-March 2022
+Term of appointment: March 2018-March 2022

 Term of appointment: March 2018-March 2022